amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 where :math:`X_i` represents a single (multi-dimensional) observation, i.e., a row in a table of observations.

-Logistic Regression
+logistic regression
 -------------------

-Logistic Regression is a type of supervised classification model aiming at assigning labels.
+logistic regression is a type of supervised classification model aiming at assigning labels.
 In AOCL-DA, the labels are expected to be provided in a categorical response variable, :math:`y`, encoded by :math:`\{0, 1, 2, \ldots, K-1 \}`.
-The fit is based on maximizing the log-likelihood (loss function) of the probabilities that each observation :math:`i` belongs to a given class, inturn defined by,
+The fit is based on maximizing the log-likelihood (loss function) of the probabilities that each observation :math:`i` belongs to a given class, in turn defined by,

 .. math::
    p(y_i=k\,|\,X_i, \beta) = \frac{ \exp(\beta_k X_i) }{ 1 + \sum_{l=0}^{K-2}\exp(\beta_l X_i) }, \text{ for } 0 \leq k < K-1,\\
    p(y_i=K-1\,|\,X_i, \beta) = \frac{ 1 }{ 1 + \sum_{l=0}^{K-2}\exp(\beta_l X_i) }.

-As an example, if :math:`K=2` classes, the loss function simplifies to,
+As an example, if :math:`K=2`, the loss function simplifies to,

 .. math::